01732 496 523

 The different grades of waterproofing: What is a Dry Basement?

 As part of the site investigation, a gas screening value site survey (GSV) will determine the CS value, or ‘threat level’, posed by ground gases, including radon, methane, and carbon dioxide.
-The CS value can then be used to calculate the minimum gas protection score required for the project.
+You can then use the CS value to calculate the minimum gas protection score required for the project.

 Our technical article Creating a Barrier Against Both Gas and Water goes into this in more detail.